 - Immediately identify residents that require oxygen concentrators or other life support equipment.
 Move the resident to areas supplied with emergency power backed up by generator.
-Those receptacles are marked and identified in the hallway on each floor. - Gather all flashlights and other needed supplies.
+Those receptacles are marked and identified in red colour. - Gather all flashlights and other needed supplies.
 Check on all residents to ensure their safety.
 Calm any residents experiencing stress. - If the loss of power occurs during cold weather, ensure that all windows and exterior doors are closed.
 Obtain additional blankets from laundry and use as necessary to keep residents warm.
-Supply residents with hot beverages as needed and when available. - Keep vacant room doors closed to minimize the loss of heat.
+Supply residents with hot beverages as needed and when available - Keep vacant room doors closed to minimize the loss of heat.

-If temperatures drop to unacceptable levels, and/or power supply will not be restored for an extended period of time, the Executive Director, in consultation with the Chief Executive Officer and relevant government departments, will initiate CODE GREEN - Evacuation (see SECTION 3).
+If temperatures drop to unacceptable levels, and/or power supply will not be restored for an extended period of time, the Executive Director, in consultation with the CEO and relevant government departments, will initiate CODE GREEN - Evacuation (see SECTION 3).